-Figure A56 and Figure A57: RSG Payments
+Figure A58 and Figure A59: RSG Payments

-Figure A56 shows the total day-ahead RSG payments and distinguishes between payments made for VLR and capacity needs.
+Figure A58 shows the total day-ahead RSG payments and distinguishes between payments made for VLR and capacity needs.
 In addition, capacity payments made to units in MISO South NCAs are separately identified because these units are typically committed for VLR and are frequently subject to the tighter VLR mitigation criteria.
-The results are adjusted for changes in fuel prices, although nominal payments are indicated separately.
-Figure A57 shows total real-time RSG payments and distinguishes among payments made to resources committed for overall capacity needs, to manage congestion, or for voltage support.
+The categorized columns represent monthly nominal RSG, and the green circles are total monthly RSG adjusted for changes in fuel prices.
+Figure A59 shows total real-time RSG payments and distinguishes among payments made to resources committed for overall capacity needs, to manage congestion, or for voltage support.